top of page

 (to be provided)

-65 Vase of mixed flowers, other than annuals, 4 kinds maximum
+64 Vase of mixed flowers, 4 kinds maximum

 Pot Plants